-Several scholars (e.g., Robertson, Lenski, Findlay) have suggested that the verb which affirms that the Son “shall be subjected” (15:28) carries the force of the middle voice, i.e., the Son shall subject himself (cf. Robertson 1919, 809).
-This reinforces our contention that as a voluntary submission it would in no way detract from the divine essence of the Lord Jesus.
+Several scholars (e.g., Robertson, Lenski, Findlay) have suggested that the verb affirming that the Son “shall be subjected” (1 Cor.
+15:28) carries the force of the middle voice (i.e., the Son shall subject himself; cf. Robertson 1919, 809).
+This reinforces our contention that as a voluntary submission, it would in no way detract from the divine essence of the Lord Jesus.

-The Scriptures clearly teach that Christ will share the glory of God’s throne throughout eternity (Revelation 11:15; 22:5), himself being worthy of glory and dominion forever (Revelation 1:6).
+The Scriptures clearly teach that Christ will share the glory of God’s throne throughout eternity (Rev. 11:15; 22:5), himself being worthy of glory and dominion forever (Rev. 1:6).